StAwN74/ckSurf-1.18kd-Release/README.md

 ﻿# ckSurf-1.18kd-Release 🌍
   ***!
 Recent update (jan 2023) - Test server at steam://connect/82.66.111.1:27016 !***

-  Latest version of a great Surf & Kz mode plugin, server crash AND map change fixed.
+  Latest version of a great Surf & Kz modes plugin, server crash AND map change fixed.
+  Player moves, acceleration and framerates are just neat with this plugin, either at 85 or 102.4 tickrate.
-  I know I'm late versus GoKz and KZTimer but at the time, they were not on and hey, I love ckSurf.
+  I know GoKz and KZTimer now have perfectly set up servers and addons, and I support them, but at the time, they were not on and hey, I love ckSurf.
-  Run it on a 1000hz machine, server acceleration and player moves are just perfect.
-My favorite tickrate is 102.4.
   It's like a light version of those two (no low gravity or sideways modes currently).
   Available for any server tickrate.
 And you can play on regular maps ! 🔫
   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
-  Easy upgrade for servers after 2023 update.
-I just fixed bots start, hud, and updated includes to new syntax.
   Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
 Bots' trails removed like in other forks, for performance.
   - Player & admin commands related issues fixed.
 Some rcon commands (with client 0) were fuzzy.